Why Shorter Men Should Rush To Express

 The types of clothes they stock for men include Dress Shirts, Ties, Fitted Dress Shirts, Graphic Tees, V-Neck Tees, Fitted Tees, Polo Shirts, Slim Fitted Jeans, Loose Fitted Jeans, Sports Coats, Blazers, Ties, Jackets, Coats, Socks and Underwear.
 Their accessories span from Watches and Belts to Sunglasses and Bracelets.
 They even recently began stocking shoes.
 What makes Express stand out is they offer all of the aforementioned items in scores of colors, fabrics, patterns and styles which change seasonally.
 The tints of red they offer in the spring may not be the exact same ones they offer in the fall.
 You may catch a specific plaid patterned fitted button down shirt or Burberry tie in the winter and not in the summer.
 With this in mind however, some of the colors and patterns are recurring.

-Another standout is their micro-brands.
+Another standout are their micro-brands.
 Some notable examples are their Photographer and Producer dress pants which come in different fits, fabrics, colors and patterns.
 The two fit differently and sell at different price points.
 Some of our favorites were the plaid patterned photographer pants, pinstriped light gray producer pants and their dark solid colored photographer pants.
 All fall in the $60 - $80 range and look like they cost much more.

 Express is a Short Guy mecca.
 Their famous 1MX button down shirt is available in M, S and XS sizes.
 Even better, they come in Modern Fit, Slim Fit and a new Extra Slim Fit.
 These accommodate a number of body types.
 For a guy with an athletic body, their slim fit shirts do a great job of mirroring the contour of your shape emphasizing the curvature of your muscles.
 Even with the smallest guy, their Extra Slim Fit should do.
 In the worst case scenario, you may consider altering the bottom of the shirt so the flaps beneath the last button come just over your crotch for the perfect fit.
 For guys in the 5’5-5’7 range, 99% of their shirts should fit just fine straight off of the rack.